Making Models

 component’s area_scale, energy_scale, latency_scale, and

-leak_power_scale; if you want to scale the subcomponents, multiply the
+leak_power_scale; if you want to scale the subcomponents, either call self.scale

 from hwcomponents_cacti import SRAM